 The Board has overarching responsibility for ensuring that Ratos has an effective and adequate process for risk management and internal control.
 The purpose is to provide reasonable assurance that operations are conducted in an appropriate and effective manner, that external reporting is reliable and that laws as well as internal rules and policy documents are complied with.
 This work is conducted through structured Board work as well as by tasks being delegated to management, the audit committee and other employees.
 In addition, the Group engages in a dialogue with its auditors regarding their ongoing observations as well as the annual evaluation of internal control completed during the third quarter and presented by Ratos's auditors to the audit committee.
 Responsibilities and authorities are also defined in Ratos's assurance mapping, which is part of Ratos's risk management process, and in instructions for powers of authorisation, policy documents and manuals which provide guidelines and guidance for the Group's operations and employees.
-As a complement to the companies' financial reporting and sustainability reporting, Ratos sends an annual compliance survey to all the CFOs of the companies.
-The findings are compiled and reported by the General Counsel to the and discuss risks at a suitable level in the organisation in a companyaudit committee, providing a basis for, among other things, decisions regarding future audit priorities for the companies.
+As a complement to the companies' financial reporting and sustainability reporting, Ratos sends a compliance survey to all the CFOs of the companies.
+The findings are compiled and reported by the General Counsel to the audit committee, providing a basis for, among other things, decisions regarding future audit priorities for the companies.